Tiotao/FacultyWar/README.md

 Webpage for a location based game written in HTML, CSS and Javascript

 ## What's it for?
-It's an lab assignment for my CS3420 Interaction Design Course in National University of Singapore.
+It's a lab assignment for my CS3420 Interaction Design Course in National University of Singapore.

 ## External Libraries
 External Libraries include: